microsoft/CorrelationVector-Swift/README.md

 ## Spin

-**NOTE-:** Spin operator operator can only be used on v2 correlation vectors
+**NOTE-:** Spin operator can only be used on v2 correlation vectors

 ```swift
 let correlationVector = CorrelationVectorV2()